cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     Idea: Open private key ring via a given password, analyse its structure, get the private key (PGP sources are available) and use this key, to decrypt PGP files with the algorithms implemented in CrypTool.
-This shows, that PGP only uses standard algorithms.
+This shows, that PGP also only uses standard algorithms.

 - Usage of CrypTool as a demonstrator for XML signatures.